espocrm/documentation/docs/administration/config-params.md

 * baseCurrency – which currency to use as base when defining rates;
 * currencyList – array of available currencies;
 * thumbImageCacheDisabled – `false` – to disable thumb image files being created in `data/upload/thumbs` directory (since v7.0.0);
+* globalSearchMaxSize – `10` – how much records is shown in the global search;

 ### UI